 If you’re looking for a longer-lasting bird poop blocker – the ceramic coating is the way to go.
 A nanoceramic coating is a polymer, synthetic blend of silica dioxide (SiO2) and other special ingredients.

 When it’s applied to a porous surface, it fills in those microscopic peaks and valleys to create an exceptionally flat and smooth surface.
-Once it cures, it can provide superior protection for three to sometimes five years in some cases.
+Once it cures, it can provide superior protection for 2 to 5 years in most cases.

 There are two options of ceramic coatings for car owners – ceramic pro grade stuff (which is applied by certified installation centers only) or DIY ceramic coatings.
 In the professional ceramic coating segment, all of the products are quite similar.
 With the DIY coatings, there are some high-quality products and really inferior products – so buyer beware.